gloriahwoang/gloriahwoang.github.io/_posts/2022-12-28-PredictiveModelingForHeartAttacks.md

 This project intends to explore various models that can sufficiently predict if a person is prone to ha eart attack or not.
 Categorical and continuous features will be used to identify a binary output of whether someone has a heart attack, where 0 denotes the normal state of no heart attack and 1 denotes the abnormal state of heart attack.
 The categorical variables in the models are number of major vessels, chest pain, fasting blood sugar, and thallium stress test results.
 The continuous variables are age, maximum heart rate, resting blood pressure, cholesterol level, and previous peak.

 The project was a collaborative effort with Andrea Lin, Joan Akibode, Sanaa Mouzahir, and Minh Nguyen.
 It served as a final project for the class Data Science in Mechanical Systems at Columbia University.
+See the code to the project [here](https://github.com/gloriahwoang/Predictive-Modeling-for-Heart-Attacks).

 ## How does the data look?